WAVE Web Accessibility Tool Tutorial: How to Use WAVE Chrome and Firefox Extension

 - Contrast Errors would be 14 in black color.

-Clicking on each icon will give you more information of the elements as shown above for alert (in center of the page).
+Clicking on each icon will give you more information about the elements as shown above for alert (in the center of the page).

-Now, let’s look a different category of tools:
+Now, let’s look at a different category of tools:

 Free Web Page Accessibility Validators: